yuanxizhang/yuanxizhang.github.io/_posts/2018-10-19-make_a_cli_ruby_gem_with_bundler.markdown

   end

   def scrape_topic
-    NoStarchPress::Topic.scrape_topics
+    NoStarchPress::Scraper.scrape_topics
   end

   def list_topics
-    @topics = NoStarchPress::Topic.all
-    @topics.each.with_index(1) do |topic, i|
+    NoStarchPress::Topic.all.each.with_index(1) do |topic, i|
       puts "Topic #{i}. #{topic.name}"
     end
   end

-  # define a function called menu
+  # define a function called menu that interacts with the user
+  def menu
+    puts "Welcome to No Starch Press - the finest in geek entertaiment!"

+    input = nil
+    while input != "exit"
-	# ask for user input "Enter a number for the topic you want, type list to see all topics or type exit to leave: "
+      puts "Enter a number for the topic you want, type list to see all topics or type exit to leave: " input = gets.strip.downcase
+      if input.to_i > 0 and input.to_i <= NoStarchPress::Topic.all.count
+        NoStarchPress::Scraper.get_books(NoStarchPress::Topic.all[input.to_i - 1]) if NoStarchPress::Topic.all[input.to_i - 1].books.count == 0

+        puts "There are #{NoStarchPress::Topic.all[input.to_i - 1].books.count} "+ NoStarchPress::Topic.all[input.to_i - 1].name + " books: "

+        NoStarchPress::Topic.all[input.to_i - 1].books.each.with_index(1) do |book, i|
+          puts "Book #{i}. " + book.title
+          puts "           " + book.url
+        end
+      elsif input == "list"
+        list_topics
+      elsif input == "exit"
+        break
+      else
+        puts "Not sure which topic you want, type list or exit: " end
+    end
+  end

   def goodbye
     puts "See you later for another book search!" end end
 ```

-Step 3: Create a topic class to get the topics in topic.rb, each topic has many books, so the realtionship between topic and book is the "has-many" kind.
-Topic has three attributes: name, url, an array of books.
+Step 3: Create a topic class to make new topics in topic.rb, each topic has many books, so the realtionship between topic and book is the "has-many" kind of relationship.
+The Topic object has three attributes: name, url, and an array of books.
+The array of books are a collection of instances of the Book class that share the same topic.

 ```
 class NoStarchPress::Topic